Need to report a swarm? CLICK HERE

 If you have sighted a swarm of honey bees, or have bees in your house or other structure, please read the following information before calling a beekeeper on the list.

-- PLEASE DO NOT SPRAY THE BEES WITH ANYTHING.
-Especially insecticides, but do not even spray them with water.
-This is endangering the bees, yourself and the beekeeper.
+- PLEASE DO NOT SPRAY THE BEES WITH ANYTHING, especially insecticides, but do not spray them with water either.
+This endangers the bees, yourself, and the beekeeper.

 - Ensure you are dealing with honey bees and not another beneficial insect (please see our photo gallery below).

-- If the swarm is not on your property, but in a neighbor’s yard, please provide contact details for the property owner – we can’t enter someone else’s property without permission.
+- If the swarm is not on your property but in a neighbor’s yard, please provide contact details for the property owner – we cannot enter someone’s property without permission.
 The property owner or tenant should call a beekeeper.

 - If the swarm is in a yard, please provide access information (how close can a vehicle be brought, how steep is the terrain?).

-- If the swarm is high off the ground, if you have access to a reliable ladder which can be used by the beekeeper, please make the beekeeper aware of this.
+- If the swarm is high off the ground and if you have access to a reliable ladder which can be used by the beekeeper, please make the beekeeper aware of this.

-- If you have digital photos of the swarm or structurally inhabiting colony (and the surrounding area), please advise the beekeeper of this.
+- If you have digital photos of the swarm and the surrounding area, please advise the beekeeper of this.
 While honey bee swarms are generally docile, you should avoid putting yourself at potential risk to take photographs or get a closer look at the bees beyond basic identification.